rei/rei-cedar-docs/docs/components/chips/README.md

 ## Text and Suffix Icon

-Pair an x icon with text to allow users to remove a chip with a functional descriptor.
+Pair an x icon with text to allow users to remove a chip that dynamically categorizes.

 <cdr-doc-example-code-pair repository-href="/src/components/CdrChip"
 :sandbox-data="$page.frontmatter.sandboxData" >